What Habits Worsen ADHD?

 Fast Food and Convenience Meals

-Reliance on quick, processed foods can strip the body of nutrients vital for brain health.
-These foods are often low in fiber and omega-3 fatty acids, both important for attention and cognitive stability.
+Reliance on quick, processed foods strips the body of nutrients vital for brain health.
+These foods tend to be low in fiber and omega-3 fatty acids, both important for attention and cognitive stability.

 Excess Sugar and Processed Foods